samuelbortolin/sprout-classification/README.md

 ### hsv_filter

-Change the path with the different types of images to analyze and run the script to filter via hsv these images.
+Change the path with the different types of images containing flowers, leaves or branches to analyze and run the script: it performs an isolation of the color for these images using our standard HSV filter.

 The script can be run using one of the two set of commands: